Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Do HDMI Switches Need Power?

-Not all HDMI switches need power.
+Not all switches need power.
 If there is a strong output HDMI signal from the source device, and the cable run isn’t too long, then a passive switcher without power will work fine.
 However, a switch with an optional power supply can help to improve performance in some situations.

 Does an HDMI Switcher Cause Input Lag?